simofleanta/Fern/README.md

 | (1174.44, 1735.04) |    1735.04 |   2019 |
 | (1131.05, 1702.99) |    1702.99 |   2019 |
 | (1163.97, 1681.09) |    1681.09 |   2019 |

+# Connclusions

+The money goes most on Staff Marketing, R&D
+Python Developer and IT jobs are best paid.
+Costs were higher in winter.
+Costs estimate in two years up to 720000, in 2019 remaining with 300000.
+Sales were best at the beginningg of the year.
+In 2019 sales are considerable higher than the previous year.
+So are the costs.